July 2025 Economic And Investment Update

 This legislation presents a range of economic trade-offs.
 In the short run, it provides tax relief and incentives that may boost consumption, investment, and employment.
 However, it also highlights questions regarding long-term debt sustainability, social program funding, and energy policy—factors that could have broader economic implications over time.

-And quite frankly it highlights that neither political party seems serious about our debt/deficit – which is a concern we will have to continue to monitor.
+And quite frankly, it highlights that neither political party seems serious about our debt and deficit, which is a concern we will have to continue to monitor as your dedicated fiduciary financial planner.